jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### New Client Level

-This setting defines the fader level of a newly connected client in percent.
+This setting defines the fader level of a newly connected Client in percent.
 If a new user connects to the current server, they will get the specified initial fader level if no other fader level from a previous connection of that user was already stored.
 You can set all users in an occupied server to this level using Edit > "Set All Faders to New Client Level".